slamb2k/powerbi-visuals-dev/README.md

 Refer to [Setting up the developer environment](https://docs.microsoft.com/en-au/power-bi/developer/visuals/custom-visual-develop-tutorial#setting-up-the-developer-environment) in the online documentation for the complete set of steps required.

-Using Dev Containers however, we can remove a substantial amount of the process while at the same time ensuring a consistent development approach.
-This is the much simpler way to go from zero to hero:
+Using Dev Containers however, we can remove a substantial amount of the process while at the same time ensuring a consistent development method used by the team.
+The DockerFile included allows control over what dependencies are used by the developers while also allowing initialisation activities to occur when the Docker container is built.
+This results in a much simpler way to go from zero to hero:

 1. Clone this [powerbi-visuals-dev](https://github.com/slamb2k/powerbi-visuals-dev) repo.
 2. Install the [Visual Studio Code Remote - Containers extension](https://code.visualstudio.com/docs/remote/containers) and pre-requisites.